bluedatainc/solutions/bdvcli_commands/bdvcli_commands.md

   __NOTE__:

-          Make sure to run these commands inside the cluster container.
+          Make sure to run all "bdvcli" commands inside the cluster container and "bdconfig" commands on Epic controller physical machine.

           Each node has a set of attributes including fqdn, ip_address, role within the cluster, services on this node, node-group of this node, and more.

-  __BDVCLI COMMANDS__:
+  __BDVCLI & BDCONFIG COMMANDS__:

   - [0.
 Get list of namespaces](#0-get-list-of-namespaces)
   - [1.
 Get Role ID of the container](#1-get-role-id-of-the-container)